 Stateless: Every REST API request must be executed with all the necessary data, without assuming that the server might have any data from previous REST API client requests.

 Layered: the REST API client does not need to know if it communicates with an actual server or an intermediary.
 Intermediate servers (proxies or load balancers) can provide the underlying REST API server with additional scalability and security.

 Cacheable: each REST API response must be defined as cacheable or not.

 REST API POST Example

-In this REST API POST request example, the server informs the REST API client that it has returned JSON by sending Content-Type: application/json in response.
+In this REST API POST request example, the server informs the REST API client that it has returned JSON by sending Content-Type: application/json header in response.

-The server response to our test REST API POST request.
+Server response to our test REST API POST request.